 Local councils are responsible for making sure that buildings are safe to use.
 This is set out in the Building Control Acts and the Building Control Regulations.
 When county councils, city councils or city and county councils act under this legislation, they are called building control authorities.
-The law gives the building control authorities certain responsibilities and certain powers to regulate the safety of buildings such as the issuing of fire safety certificates and other certificates.
+The law gives the building control authorities certain responsibilities and certain powers to regulate the safety and accessibility of buildings such as the issuing of disability access certificates and other certificates.

-A fire safety certificate is normally required for:
+A disability access certificate is normally required for: